Tried and tested touring sound system

 There are lots of variations in the design of loudspeakers.
 Even though they all look boxy on the outside there can be some complicated shapes inside.
 These shapes, like the horn of a gramophone, serve to amplify the sound.

-Most commercial manufacturers prefer simple designs because they are faster and cheaper to produce and although sound quality and efficiency are compromised they can make up for that by adding bigger amplifiers.
+Most commercial manufacturers prefer simple designs because they are easier and cheaper to produce and although efficiency is compromised they can make up for that by adding bigger amplifiers.
 This has lead to a kind of inflation of power use.
 Unfortunately almost everyone uses the maximum power rating of the speaker/amplifier to quantify sound systems.
 Eg “its a 10k rig” (i’ve even seen 100,000kw advertised!)

 In the old days of the dawn of large scale amplified music events the largest amplifiers available were 100watts.
-Masses of work was put into designing loudspeaker enclosures which maximized the sound pressure level (SPL (measured in Db (decibels)) possible with these small amplifiers.
+Work was put into designing loudspeaker boxes which maximized the volume ( sound pressure level (SPL (measured in Db (decibels)) possible with these small amplifiers.

 The speakers we use are compact coaxial horns and are arrayed in a vertical line array of the type used in stadiums and at really large events.
 Made using Fsc certified birch Ply right here in Leeds Yorkshire.
 They are great for outdoor use and for large venues as they focus the sound down to where you need it with much reduced time delay issues when compared to horizontal arrays.
-The towers we use to raise the speakers above head height allow relatively uniform sound coverage as the speakers are not just pointed at and muffled by the front row of people.
+The towers we use to raise the speakers above head height allow relatively uniform sound coverage as the speakers are not just pointed at and muffled by peoples heads.
 We have loads of different sized setups to cater for smaller and difficult acoustic conditions so it’s best to know what venue you want to do the event at when contacting.

 We use digital amplifiers which have a much greater efficiency at all output levels.
 Our bass amplifer is 2.500watts max power and we drive our mid tops with up to 650watts a side.
 But we normally use less power than that.